psachi/hackforgood2018/README.md

 ## The Future
 ### Curated service opportunites that match need and passion
+We plan on using the Google Places API to automatically fill profile information for churches, Rotary clubs, and other service organizations.

 After student groups and nonprofit groups fill out their respective profiles, they can search for one another on the bases of urgency of need, type of service, and cause.
 Our system could also give periodic recommendations to parties that would be suited for each other.

 ## SourceCode